-The Palazzo Strozzi Foundation USA is a 501-c-3 non profit organization based in New York, representing the Fondazione Palazzo Strozzi in Florence as a member of the Circle of the Committee of the Partners of Palazzo Strozzi.
-The President of the Foundation is Mario Calvo-Platero while the Board of Trustees includes Salvo Arena, Maria Manetti Shrem, Arturo Galansino, Cristina Acidini and Laudomia Pucci.
+Companies and private subjects can also support Palazzo Strozzi’s activities by making a donation to the Palazzo Strozzi Foundation USA, a 501-c-3 non-profit organization based in New York that represents the Palazzo Strozzi Fondazione of Florence in the United States.
+A member of the Circle of Palazzo Strozzi Partners’ Committee, Mario Calvo-Platero as the Chairman the Palazzo Strozzi Foundation USA, while the Board includes Salvo Arena, Maria Manetti Shrem, Arturo Galansino, Cristina Acidini and Laudomia Pucci.

-The award ceremony is yearly held in a prestigious venue in Florence, celebrating the Renaissance values and their contemporary actuality, such as the Palazzo Vecchio or the Galleria dell’Accademia, or Palazzo Strozzi itself.
+The award ceremony, which is held each year in a prestigious venue in Florence, celebrates the values of the Renaissance and their contemporary relevance, such as Palazzo Vecchio, the Galleria dell’Accademia, or Palazzo Strozzi.

-List of awarded personalities include: HRH Charles Prince of Wales, Ted Turner, Nkosazana Clarice Dlamini-Zuma, Leonard A. Lauder, Victor Pinchuk, Paolo Fresco, Wanda Ferragamo, Jeff Koons.
+Recent award winners include HM King Charles III, Ted Turner, Nkosazana Clarice Dlamini-Zuma, Leonard A. Lauder, Victor Pinchuk, Paolo Fresco, Wanda Ferragamo, and Jeff Koons.

-Each year this award is also connected to the Palazzo Strozzi High School Renaissance Award – an essay competition on the Renaissance held in partnership with the Departments of Education of New York, Detroit and Los Angeles.
-A total of 18 winning high school students from those schools will travel to Italy for a full month of Renaissance study.
-While based in Florence, they will attend daily classes at the NYU campus Villa La Pietra.
-They will visit important Renaissance sites in and outside Florence and make weekend trips to Rome, Venice and Milan.
-During their stay, the students will prepare their common application essay and return home with it finalized and ready for submission to the colleges of their choice.
-The program is designed to strengthen their college admission opportunities.
+The prize is also linked to the Palazzo Strozzi High School Renaissance Award, an essay competition on the Renaissance organized in collaboration with the Departments of Education of the cities of New York, Detroit, and Los Angeles, and dedicated to students aged between 16 and 18.
+Each year the winning students travel to Italy for a month.
+While residing in Florence, they attend daily classes at NYU’s Villa La Pietra campus and visit important Renaissance sites in and around the city, as well as Rome, Venice, and Milan.
+The program is designed to strengthen the college admission opportunities of the students involved.